-We are a family-run business passionate about delivering the best possible client support, we pride ourselves on our sector-leading trusted status and the client relationships that we have built over the years.
+Hope & May is a family-run business passionate about delivering the best possible client support.
+We pride ourselves on our sector-leading trusted status and the client relationships that we have built over the years.

-It is our mission to ensure that all our clients, no matter the size located anywhere in the World, are compliant with data protection law, operate lawfully and ethically, are diligent and proficient in data processing activities, and ultimately confident they comply with their obligations.
+It is our mission to ensure that all our clients, no matter the size located anywhere in the World, are compliant with data protection law.
+That they operate lawfully and ethically, are diligent and proficient in data processing activities, and are confident they comply with their obligations.

 Having left college with a secretarial qualification, I went on to work in London as a PA for Deloitte and PricewaterhouseCoopers, both one of the big 8 accountancy organisations, gaining valuable experience within the accountancy sector.
 I later joined the international law firm, HerbersmithFreehills as a Legal PA, where I worked for over 23 years supporting partners, senior associates and associates.
 I am highly organised, hard-working and self-motivated.
 I strive to exceed expectations by providing a service that is second-to-none.
 I like to build and maintain genuine relationships with clients.

 Matt has over 15 years senior marketing experience and over 10 years’ experience in the Not-For-Profit sector.
 Whilst Matt is working to ensure that Hope & May are visible to those who may need our support, he also has first hand experience of the challenges and pitfalls faced within the sector to ensure data compliance.

 Juliet has worked in the voluntary sector for 30 years and in that time has helped charities raise literally millions of pounds.
 Mentor, Trainer, Trustee and NED, she specialises in governance, strategy, review, and conflict resolution – enabling charities to run more efficiently and focus on generating income in a more streamlined, strategic way.